BBBase-EHeresy-PPPub/PPPub/docs/scenarios/rise_of_angmar.md

 The game lasts until one force has completed their objective.
 The Good side wins immediately if Arvedui can escape the board via the northern board edge.
 The Evil side wins if they manage to reclaim the Palantiri and move them off any board edge.

+**SPECIAL RULES**

+* **The Terror of Arnor**

+At the end of each Evil Move phase, the Evil player rolls a D6 and adds the turn number.
+If the total is 10 or more, then Gulavhar immediately arrives from any point on the southern board edge via the rules for Reinforcements.

+* **The Palantiri**

 At the start of the game, Arvedui is in possession of the Palantiri.
 This is a Light Object that cannot be passed and cannot be dropped unless the model carrying it is slain.
 If a model carrying the Palantiri is slain in combat, the model that slew them does not automatically gain possession of the Palantiri.
 Instead, it will be dropped where the model stood.
 If a Good model, other than Arvedui, can move the Palantiri off the board via the northern board edge, the game ends immediately and is a draw.

-**SPECIAL RULES**

-*The Palantiri* — *Arvedui knows that the seeing stones cannot fall into the hands of the Witch-king, and so he must carry it to safety.*

-*The Terror of Arnor* — *Gulavhar has been unleashed by the Witch-king, and now makes his way to slay Arvedui.*

-At the end of each Evil Move phase, the Evil player rolls a D6 and adds the turn number.
-If the total is 10 or more, then Gulavhar immediately arrives from any point on the southern board edge via the rules for Reinforcements.

 **PARTICIPANTS**